VDA5050/VDA5050/VDA5050_EN.md

 After receiving the instantAction `cancelOrder`, the vehicle shall stop as soon as possible (based on its capabilities, e.g., right where it is or on the next node).
 A vehicle which plans and replans the trajectory between two nodes by itself shall stop at its current position and not only on the next node.

-If there are actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
+If there are order related actions scheduled, these actions shall be cancelled and report 'FAILED' in their `actionState`.
-If there are running actions, those actions should be cancelled and also be reported as 'FAILED'.
+If there are order related actions running, those actions should be cancelled and also be reported as 'FAILED'.
 If the action cannot be interrupted, the `actionState` of that action should reflect that by reporting 'RUNNING' while it is running, and after that the respective state ('FINISHED', if successful and 'FAILED', if not).
-While actions are running, the cancelOrder action shall report 'RUNNING', until all actions are cancelled/finished.
+While order related actions are running, the cancelOrder action shall report 'RUNNING', until all actions are cancelled/finished.
-After all movement of the vehicle and all of its actions are stopped, the `cancelOrder` action status shall report 'FINISHED'.
+After all movement of the vehicle and all of its order related actions are stopped, the `cancelOrder` action status shall report 'FINISHED'.
 This means that the vehicle is idle and ready to receive new orders.

 The `orderId` and `orderUpdateId` are kept.